Drunk driving in the United States: DUI plates

 By comparison, a regular Minnesota plate has colored graphics.

 In 1967, Ohio began to issue special license plates to DUI offenders who are granted limited driving privileges such as work-related driving until a court can rule that they can have full privileges back.
 In 2004, the plates became mandated by state law to all DUI offenders.
 Unlike Ohio's standard-issue plates (which, as of 2021, have a sun rising over the countryside and a plane graphic), the DUI plates are yellow with red writing with no registration stickers or graphics.
 They are commonly referred to as "party plates".

 Minnesota has a similar program, where the plates are white with either blue or black text.
 The plate number is a "W", followed by a letter and four numbers.
 These plates may be issued to drivers with at least two offenses in a five-year period; three offenses in a ten-year period; having a BAC twice the legal limit; or having a child in the car at the time of arrest.
 In Minnesota, DUI plates are referred to as "whiskey plates", whiskey being the name of the letter W in the NATO phonetic alphabet.

+Alcohol restrictions

+In 2026, Utah adopted a state law allowing those convicted of "extreme" DUI (BAC of 0.16 or higher, or use of alcohol with other substances) to be declared "interdicted" for a period of time.
+Interdicted persons are prohibited from purchasing alcohol, and are issued a state identification card containing a red stripe reading "NO ALCOHOL SALE".
+Establishments are prohibited from furnishing alcohol sales to interdicted persons; as an enforcement mechanism, the state concurrently enacted rules requiring that valid photo ID be presented by all patrons who purchase alcohol with no exception, with establishments specifically required to visually inspect the ID for the red stripe..